Updated: 2/23/22 | February 23, 2022

 Book Your Flight

-Use Skyscanner or Momondo to find a cheap flight.
-They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.
-Start with Skyscanner first though because they have the biggest reach!
+Use Skyscanner to find a cheap flight.
+It is my favorite search engine, because it searches websites and airlines around the globe, so you always know no stone is being left unturned.

 Book Your Accommodation

-You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
-If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-My favorite places to stay are:
+You can book your hostel with Hostelworld, it has the biggest inventory and best deals.
+If you want to stay somewhere other than a hostel, use Booking.com, as it consistently returns the cheapest rates for guesthouses and hotels.

-If you’re looking for more places to stay, here my complete list of favorite hostels the city.
+If you’re looking for specific places to stay, here my complete list of favorite hostels the city.
 Additionally, if you’re wondering what part of town to stay in, here’s my neighborhood guide to NYC!

 Don’t Forget Travel Insurance

-Travel insurance will protect you against illness, injury, theft, and cancellations.
+Travel insurance will protect you against illness, injury, theft, and cancelations.
 It’s comprehensive protection in case anything goes wrong.
-I never go on a trip without it as I’ve had to use it many times in the past.
+I never go on a trip without it, as I’ve had to use it many times in the past.
 My favorite companies that offer the best service and value are:

-- Insure My Trip (for those over 70)
+- Insure My Trip (for those 70+)

-- Medjet (for additional repatriation coverage)
+- Medjet (for additional evacuation coverage)

 Looking for the Best Companies to Save Money With?

 Check out my resource page for the best companies to use when you travel.
 I list all the ones I use to save money when I’m on the road.
-They will save you money when you travel too.
+They will save you money too.

 Want More Information on NYC?